weiwzhang/music_arena/guzheng_keyboard/readme.md

 ## Overview:
 Guzheng Keyboard is a small digital instrument that allows you to use just a simple computer keyboard to try out different Guzheng (a Chinese traditional instrument) sounds, and accompany these sounds with some background music too.
 I’ve been playing Guzheng for 10+ years now and I love it deeply.
 I've always wanted to have a handy tool that can easily demonstrate Guzheng timbre and simple techniques, and also help integrate the acoustic Guzheng sounds into the digital world.
 So I developed this project.

+(To see what the end product sounds like, please listen to guzheng_keyboard_demo.aif)

 ## Setup:
 You will need Max 7 to open and edit the files (patchers).
 See installation instructions here: https://cycling74.com/shop.
 To download odot and other Berkeley-develeped Max externals, please go to UC Berkeley CNMAT website: http://cnmat.berkeley.edu/downloads (see CNMAT Max Externals and CNMAT odot externals).
 It's recommended to put your Max 7 folder in your `Documents` (for Mac) or `My Documents` (for Windows) directory, and put CNMAT odot folder and CNMAT Max Externals folder in `Max 7/Packages` directory.